-Our weekly Friday meetings are called Friday Hacks.
-They include one or two technical talks, followed by a hacking session.
-The idea is simple: get people to come share their hacks, research, or technical knowledge with the programmer community in NUS.
+Our weekly Friday meetups are called Friday Hacks.
+They include one or two technical talks, sometimes followed by a hacking session.
+Through Friday Hacks, we hope to get people to come share their hacks, research, or technical knowledge with the technical community in NUS.

-We have up to 2 talks at each session, talks are usually 30–45 minutes long.
+We have up to 2 talks at each session, with each talks being about 30–45 minutes long.
 Dinner is always served (usually pizza).
-Food is served at 6:30pm, talks start at 7pm.
+Food is served at 6:30pm and talks start at 7pm.

 We also record the talks if the speaker consents.
 Find our recordings here.